 3 Paint and decorate them

-We painted some then decorated them we shiny craft bits that we found at home.
+We painted some, then decorated them with shiny craft bits we found at home.

 This simple activity kept our youngest busy for a few hours!